hashbomb/Hashtiki/README.md

 # About

-HASHTIKI is an NFT collection created and stored based on SOLANA.
+HASHTIKI is an NFT collection created and stored based on POLYGON/IPFS.
 It includes three series (God, Ghost, Demon).